Race Across the World: Series 3 (2023)

 On 28 September 2022, the BBC announced that a third series of Race Across the World would enter production by the end of the year, which will be set wholly within Canada with a route from Vancouver, British Columbia to St. John's, Newfoundland and Labrador.
-The programme will also move from BBC Two to BBC One.
+The programme also moved from BBC Two to BBC One.

-In a subsequent press release dated 15 March 2023, the BBC revealed the five pairs of competitors as Cathie and Tricia, Claudia and Kevin, Ladi and Monique, Marc and Michael, Mobeen, and Zainib.
+In a subsequent press release dated 15 March 2023, the BBC revealed the five pairs of competitors as Cathie and Tricia, Claudia and Kevin, Ladi and Monique, Marc and Michael, and Mobeen and Zainib.
+Claudia and Kevin withdrew after running out of money.
 In a move from its previous Sunday evening broadcast to a midweek timeslot, the air date for the first episode of the third series was confirmed as 22 March 2023.
-Once again the series is comprised of nine episodes; eight episodes on the race followed by a reunion special.
+Once again the series comprises nine episodes: eight episodes on the race followed by a reunion special.
+The winners were Cathie and Tricia.